runem/lit-analyzer/README.md

 -   Warning if you assign a complex type without using the `.` modifier.
 -   Warning if you use the `?` modifier on a non-boolean type.

-### Automatically pick up on lit-element custom elements
+### Automatically pick up on lit-elements

 If you define a `lit-element` custom element somewhere in your code `lit-plugin` will automatically pick up on it.
 Then it will provide auto-import functionality, type checking and code completion out of the box by looking at `@property` decorators on the element.

+I'm also working on picking up "non-lit-element" custom elements by looking at the `observedAttributes` method.

 ### Support for dependencies that extend the global HTMLElementTagNameMap